valsora/ppGroup5MobileApp/README.md

 # ppGroup5MobileApp
-There are instructions for mobile app:
+There will be instructions for mobile app: